smallriver0316/algorithm-collections/Stack/README.md

 $ ./a.out
 # first input is number of items to be stacked
 10
-# second inputs are pair of stack index and item to be stacked
+# second inputs are pairs of stack index and item to be stacked
 0 1
 1 2
 2 3